 Check out my video update and explanation of the OTA Modifier or read the article below.
 Both are full of information!
-Note: CMS did provide more clarity on how to split charges if OT and OTA treat a patient in the same session.
+Note: CMS did provide more clarity on how to split charges if OT and OTA treat a patient in the same session which I explain in this article.
 See the CMS summary for more information.

 To learn more about how to implement the OTA Modifier, please view this article.
 Keep reading to learn more about the SMART Act!

 CMS published the final 2022 Physician Fee Schedule which confirms that the OTA modifier will be implemented Jan 1, 2022 without any major changes from the proposed rule.
 View a summary of this rule here.